 At over 2,300 feet, Eagle Mountain, a Minnesota State Historic Site, is the highest natural point in Minnesota!
 It is located within the Boundary Waters Canoe Area Wilderness, northwest of Grand Marais.
 Coincidentally, it is located only 15 miles from Minnesota’s lowest elevation point, Lake Superior.
-The peak can be climbed during any season, however, be cautious during the winter months as it can be somewhat slippery.
+The peak can be climbed during any season, however, be cautious during the winter as it can be slippery.

 At the top of the 2,300-foot climb, you will be greeted by a large commemorative plaque placed on a rock that geologists presume to be over one billion years old.
 Bust out that lunch you packed and enjoy.
 Stop and take a look around – You will be witnessing one of the greatest views in Minnesota!